flying foxes hanging from tree branch

 2022 Flying fox hanging upside down

-If Flying-foxes visit your property to feed, they will only stay while a tree is flowering or contains fruit.
+If flying-foxes visit your property to feed at night, do not panic.
+They will only visit while the tree is flowering or contains fruit.
 Flying-foxes will move on once the food source is removed or depleted.
+Please check the tips below to help reduce impacts to your property:

 • Cover your car and pool at night